 The Reeves Collection contains a number of ceramics associated with the University's namesakes, George Washington and Robert E. Lee.
 Some of the pieces here were owned and used by Washington or Lee, while others commemorate them or their activities.

-The long-term exhibitions for the University Chapel include the main exhibition "Not Unmindful of the Future: Educating to Build and Rebuild a Nation", as well as interpretation in Lee's Office.
+The long-term exhibitions for the University Chapel include the main exhibition "Not Unmindful of the Future: Educating to Build and Rebuild a Nation" (temporarily closed for renovations), as well as interpretation in Lee's Office.
 A changing exhibition gallery displays rotating exhibits.

 Changing Exhibition: Setting the Stage: A Glimpse Inside 150 Years of the University Chapel Auditorium